baoquylan/RevitExporter/README.md

 ## New

 * Updated for Threejs version >= 125
-* Add texture for exported
+* Add texture for exporter
 * Change dimension from millimeters to meters

 ## Wishlist